-The best tip for your Cabernet wine glass: don’t overpour.
+The best tip for your Cabernet wine glass: don’t over pour.
 Only pour up to the widest part of the bowl.
 Although tempting, the smaller the pour, the more fragrant your wine will be.
 Small sipping portions ensure you experience the full flavor that Cabernet offers.
-Besides, you can always pour another glass once done with the first.
+Besides, there’s more than one glass of wine in a standard bottle, so you can always pour another when you’re done with the first.

 Sparkling Wine Glass

-When it comes to Sparkling and Champagne glasses, narrow is the way to go.
+When it comes to sparkling wine and Champagne glasses, narrow is the way to go.

 Aerating Wine Glass